Queensland Air Museum: CAC Wirraway A20-652

 The Commonwealth Aircraft Corporation's Wirraway has been described as the aircraft that established a viable Australian aircraft industry.
-The Wirraway was a licensed built North American NA-16 which was manufactured between 1939 and 1946.
-With 755 manufactured it is the second most produced aircraft type in Australia.
+The Wirraway was essentially a license built North American NA-16 which was simplified to suit Australian industrial capacity & capabilities of the time, and manufactured between 1939 and 1946.
+With 755 manufactured, it is the second most produced aircraft type in Australia.
 Deliveries to the RAAF began just months before the outbreak of World War II and they served in New Guinea, the Solomon Islands and Borneo areas against the Japanese in tactical reconnaissance, target marking, dive bombing and army co-operation roles.
 They were also used by the RAAF as an advanced trainer throughout the war and for many years after with their retirement from service in 1958.

 The example in the Queensland Air Museum collection is A20-652 construction number 1104.
 It was built in July 1944 in the final production batch which had the designation of CA-16.
 The museum purchased the aircraft with a grant from the John Villiers Trust in October 2010.
 It was flown from Adelaide, South Australia to Caloundra and placed on display in a flyable condition.
 The aircraft is maintained to preserve it in an operational condition and it is run in the regular Operation Engine Collection public displays.